Purpose and Overview:

 General Guidelines and Policies:

-Grants are limited to organizations serving youth in Eastern Massachusetts (defined as east of Worcester).
+- Grants are limited to organizations serving youth in Eastern Massachusetts (defined as east of, but not inclusive of Worcester).

-Proposals should be as concise and brief as possible and avoid jargon and acronyms that may not be familiar to the reader.
+- Proposals should be concise and avoid jargon and acronyms that may not be familiar to the reader.

 Trustees: